-- 8.4 Qualifications and Requirements of Directors - (a) All Directors of the company, irrespective of their method of appointment or election must: - (i) be 18 years of age or older; - (ii) be an Aboriginal or Torres Strait Islander person; - (iii) ordinarily reside in Western Australia; - (iv) be a Director or the most senior employee (such as the Chief Executive Officer) of a non-suspended Ordinary Member located within the Region nominating the Director; - (v) consent to have a police background check performed; - (vi) not be a current employee of the company (or have been employed by the company within two years prior to the date of the meeting at which the election of Directors is to take place) except in circumstances where being paid to fulfil the expected office of Director (including the Chairperson) results in that person becoming or being deemed as an employee at law; - (vii) not be ineligible to be a Director under the Corporations Act, the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth), the Associations Incorporation Act 2015 (WA) or the ACNC Act; - (viii) have knowledge about and be committed to the Charitable Purpose; - (ix) be present at the General Meeting of Members at which the election is to occur or the declaration of the election results are made; and - (x) meet any other criteria relating to the composition of the Board and skills and qualifications of Directors as may be determined by the Directors from time to time. - (b) To become a Region Appointed Director under Rule 8.2(a) a person must: - (i) satisfy the requirements described at Rule 8.4(a); - (ii) ordinarily reside in the same Region as the nominating Members: - (iii) be nominated in writing for appointment by a majority of Ordinary Members from that Region in the way determined by the Directors from time to time; and - (iv) not have the Director nomination declined by a special resolution of 75% or more Ordinary Members present at the corresponding General Meeting and eligible to vote. - (c) If a nominee for a Region Appointed Director position is declined under Rule 8.4(b)(v), that Region may, within 30 days of the special resolution, nominate an alternative nominee.
-The alternative nominee for a Region Appointed Director position nominated in accordance with this Rule will not need to satisfy Rule 8.4(b)(iv). - (d) To be eligible for election as an Executive Director under Rule 8.2(b) a person must: - (i) satisfy the requirements described at Rule 8.4(a);

-be nominated in writing to the Nominations Committee by at least one Ordinary Member in the way determined by the Directors from time to time; and
+- 8.4 Qualifications and Requirements of Directors - (a) All Directors of the company, irrespective of their method of appointment or election must: - (i) be 18 years of age or older; - (ii) be an Aboriginal or Torres Strait Islander person; - (iii) ordinarily reside in Western Australia; - (iv) be a Director or the most senior employee (such as the Chief Executive Officer) of a non-suspended Ordinary Member located within the Region nominating the Director, unless the director position is the Youth Director in which this requirement does not apply; - (v) be in possession of a Director Identification Number at the time of nomination; - (vi) consent to have a police background check performed; - (vii) not be a current employee of the company (or have been employed by the company within two years prior to the date of the meeting at which the election of Directors is to take place) except in circumstances where being paid to fulfil the expected office of Director (including the Chairperson) results in that person becoming or being deemed as an employee at law; - (viii) not be ineligible to be a Director under the Corporations Act, the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth), the Associations Incorporation Act 2015 (WA) or the ACNC Act; - (ix) have knowledge about and be committed to the Charitable Purpose; - (x) be present at the General Meeting of Members at which the election is to occur or the declaration of the election results are made; and - (xi) meet any other criteria relating to the composition of the Board and skills and qualifications of Directors as may be determined by the Directors from time to time. - (b) To become a Region Appointed Director under Rule 8.2(a) a person must: - (i) satisfy the requirements described at Rule 8.4(a); - (ii) ordinarily reside in the same Region as the nominating Members; - (iii) be nominated in writing for appointment by a majority of Ordinary Members from that Region in the way determined by the Directors from time to time; and - (iv) not have the Director nomination declined by a special resolution of 75% or more Ordinary Members present at the corresponding General Meeting and eligible to vote. - (c) If a nominee for a Region Appointed Director position is declined under Rule 8.4(b)(v), that Region may, within 30 days of the special resolution, nominate an alternative nominee.
+The alternative nominee for a Region Appointed Director position nominated in accordance with this Rule will not need to satisfy Rule 8.4(b)(iv). - (d) To be eligible for election as an Executive Director under Rule 8.2(b) a person must: - (i) satisfy the requirements described at Rule 8.4(a); - (ii) be nominated in writing to the Nominations Committee by at least one Ordinary Member in the way determined by the Directors from time to time;